ar33s08/AI-Emotion-Detection-Web-App-IBM-Skills-Network-/README.md

 The app calls IBM’s Watson EmotionPredict endpoint.
 If the API is down or blocked, the app uses fallback local analysis logic so the UI always works.

 Credits
-Project based on the IBM Skills Network AI Web App capstone.
+Project based on the IBM Skills Network
-Extended with a custom cyberpunk UI and enhanced error handling by [Your Name].
+Extended with a custom cyberpunk UI and enhanced error handling by Arees Manesia.

 Ready to use!
 Check out the code, launch the server, and experience advanced emotion detection with cutting-edge design.